ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/long-island/A-Documentary-History-Mills-p62.md

 ---
-citation: "01 May 1939, A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica, p62, familysearch.org."
+citation: "01 May 1939, A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica by Lewis D. Cook, p62, familysearch.org."
 notes: >-

   - Note the correct dates for his time on Staten Island were 1855-9.